If you are planning your next holiday and are considering a trip to Thailand for the first time, you may be feeling a little anxious.

 – How to Get to Koh Samui

-Koh Samui has its own international airport, located 2 km north of the island's main village Chaweng.
+Koh Samui has an international airport, located 2 km north of the island’s main village Chaweng.
 The best way to reach Koh Samui from India is to take a connecting flight via the capital, Bangkok

 If you have already left Bangkok and are closer to Phuket, you can travel to Surat Thani and hop on a ferry over to the island of Koh Samui.

 You can find all the details you can possibly want on how to get to Koh Samui here.

 Like the many other places in Thailand, getting around is pretty easy.
 You can use the most popular type of local transport, Songthaews, or grab a tuk-tuk.

 If you want to travel on your own time and have a little more control, you can hire a scooter or a bicycle.